Mark-Hopkins-at-Williams/thesis-vinay-gopalan/README.md

 ### Getting the data and setting it up

-Download `final_train.txt` from Google Drive at https://drive.google.com/open?id=1HEv4T1ler395YVoJi6_CMk1_9gg5Ua2Z/ and extract it to the directory `data`.
+Download `train_conll.txt` from Google Drive at https://drive.google.com/file/d/1fzhNn_baYWE6Ltxf1VKlkYzCUwUlHVXx/view?usp=sharing/ and extract it to the directory `data`.

 #### TWITTER CORPORA